flavienbwk/book-devops/eng/README.md

 As early as 2018, the UK Ministry of Defence launched the NELSON[^NELSON] program to equip themselves with a [big-data platform](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-source-royal-navy) for the benefit of the _Royal Navy_.
 This technical environment, based on Cloud technologies, also incorporates DevOps practices.

-Across the Atlantic, the United States had already recognized the need in 2011 to manage information in a unified and agile manner, accessible via a single access point (see chapter "[Zero trust](#development-based-on-zero-trust)").
-The _Department of Defense_ (DoD) outlines this vision in its "DoD IT Industrialized Systems Strategy and Roadmap"[^DoDITEnterpriseStrategyRoadmap].
+Across the Atlantic, the United States had already recognized the need in 2011 to manage information in a unified and agile manner, accessible via a single access point (see chapter "[Zero trust](#zero-trust-based-development)").
+The _Department of Defense_ (DoD) outlines this vision in its "DoD IT Enterprise Strategy and Roadmap"[^DoDITEnterpriseStrategyRoadmap].

 > « Twenty-first century military operations require an agile information environment to achieve an information advantage for personnel and mission partners. [...]
 To meet this challenge, DoD is undertaking a concerted effort to unify its networks into a single information environment that will improve both operational effectiveness and information security posture. »
 >